 - Early diagnosis of potential injuries and pathological conditions.

 As you know, a correct and full-scale warm-up involves all parts of the body and the body system of the athlete.
-An athlete may get a microtrauma during one training and not even notice it right away, as the ligament may not become inflamed until the next day.
+An athlete may get a micro injury during one training and not even notice it right away, as the ligament may not become inflamed until the next day.
 Or perhaps the athlete is in a state of slight fatigue, which he simply did not notice throughout the day.
 All this will be felt during the warm-up and will allow you to adapt the training program.
 This will help to avoid more serious problems.
 My coach in such cases always said that "it's better to train less than to overtrain.”

 My own warm-up begins with rowing or cycling.
 After that I do a warm-up of all the joints from the top down and a set of exercises with rubber.
 After this, depending on the lesson plan, I do several preparatory exercises with the barbell, and only then do I begin training the main exercises.